-Sam Alex has always been a big fan of country music -- he's worked for country stations across the nation and never misses his favorite acts when they come to town.
+Sam Alex has worked for country stations across the nation and never misses his favorite acts when they come to town.
 He's been on red carpets for many different awards shows and interviewed some of your favorite celebrities, like Will Ferrell and Taylor Swift.
-Originally from the Chicago area, Sam now lives in Nashville, where he hosts the Taste of Country Nights radio show.
+Originally from Chicago, Sam now lives in Nashville, where he hosts the Taste of Country Nights radio show, a syndicated night show which airs on more than 75 stations nationwide.
 If you ever see him on lower Broadway, get him a pina colada and some BBQ chicken pizza

 I moved to Montana in 1979 from Cincinnati, Ohio.
 I started doing play-by-play in 1982 in Billings.
 I began working at my current job in December 1985 and have never left.
 I have been on Cat Country mornings since the show started in March 1988.
 In addition to my on-air job, I own and operate a wheat and cattle ranch north of Billings.
 I am most proud of my four children.

 A Montana native I started my Radio career in 1984 and have always been passionate about the industry.
 In my off time I enjoy spending time with my Husband Brett and our two kids, our son Triston and our daughter Bailey.
 I love to read, play sports and spend time at our family cabin in the Big Horn Mountains.